 So William does not have a male in the 1820 census that would be the right age as Thomas, but Elizabeth does….

 Taking a closer look at Elizabeth and William

-Next, let’s take a look at 1810 census.
-There is no original 1810 census for Tennessee, due to lost records, fires etc. We do, however, have a typed copy of the 1810 census found in the Family Search catalog.(page 22) William is found living in Grainger County, Tennessee, again, right next door to Elizabeth.
+Next, let’s take a look at the 1810 census.
+There is no original 1810 census for Tennessee, due to lost records, fires, etc. We do, however, have a typed copy of the 1810 census found in the Family Search catalog.(page 22) William is found living in Grainger County, Tennessee, again, right next door to Elizabeth.
 In addition, note that just a couple lines below this we see the name Thomas Henderson, and William Windham.

 Because the records for this time period are so scarce, I took a look once again at the Family Search catalog for any records for Grainger County.
 In the 1796-1813 court minutes.
 I found some interesting information:

 - image 48 / page 85 – In 1798 we have a William and James Short in the court records as having guardians assigned to them after the death of William & James’ father, also named James Short.
 James, bound to James Meriott to learn the business of house carpenter; William, bound to John Burton to learn the business of a tailor.

 - image 86 / page 160 – William and John Burton end the agreement, and Thomas Henderson becomes the guardian of William.

 Two Williams in Grainger County